MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeOnline/online-sign-in/troubleshoot-sign-in-issues-for-users.md

 We're glad to hear you're back in service.

-To help your organization find out why Skype for Business can't automatically sign in, contact your workplace technical support-typically the person who sent you email about how to get set up with Office 365.
+To help your organization find out why Skype for Business can't automatically sign in, contact your workplace technical support-typically the person who sent you email about how to get set up with Microsoft 365.

 ### Configure Skype for Business Online connection settings manually (Skype for Business for mobile devices)